diam0ndkiller/switch-to-linux/switch-to-linux-from-windows.md

 ## 5. Software Compatibility
 #### Games with Steam
 Steam is a good example of a program available in the Software Manager.
 Just search "steam" and install it.
 Launch the program and login like normal.
 You might have heard that Linux has bad game compatibility.
 It is true, that most games are not officially built for Linux.
-But Valve, the software behind Steam, has a fix for that.
-Go to `Settings > Steam Play > Enable Steam Play for all Titles` to enable Proton, a tool to play almost all games supported by Windows on Linux.
+But Valve, the company behind Steam, has a fix for that.
+Go to `Settings > Steam Play > Enable Steam Play for all Titles` to enable Proton, a tool to play almost all games developed for Windows on Linux.

-But sadly, to face the truth, some popular games aren't supported yet.
+But sadly, the truth is that some popular games aren't supported yet.
 Mostly due to Anti-Cheat-Systems, some games can't run on Linux.
 Check [[https://protondb.com]] to see if the games you want to play work with Linux.
 And if they don't work out of the box, you can also find guides on how to make them work there.
 #### Games on EPIC GAMES or GOG using Heroic
 For games on the Epic Game Store or GOG there is the Heroic Games Launcher.
 Just install it from the Software Manager, login with your account and install your games.
 Although Lutris also has Epic Games and GOG support, I would recommend using Heroic, because it's more specialized.
 #### Other games using Lutris